muon-build/muon/doc/differences.md

 bugs that will surface if the subproject is built by itself, or subproject calls are rearranged.

-## run\_command() cwd

-Meson executes run\_command() commands in the current subdirectory, while muon executes them in the project root.
-Neither behaviour should be relied upon however, since the docs say that it runs commands from an unspecified directory.

 ## backslash escaping in compiler defines

 Meson replaces `\` with `\\` in compiler defines.
 This is legacy behavior that